 You see a stool in the store, try it for size, and find that it is perfect and you take it home.
 After sometime you discover that your back hurts real bad.
 You had no idea that this expensive designer stool can be so uncomfortable.

 As a matter of fact, bar stools are more usable than dining chairs.
 We spend so much time taking short meals as part of our daily routines.
-There is no shame in trying out the comfort different stools in a store before buying.
+There is no embarrassment to try the different types of comfortable stools in a shop before purchasing.
 If you are buying bar stools online, make sure that you take time in doing your research.

 The Height Of Your Stool